 Gaslighting is a form of narcissist abuse distinct from widespread use of words to attack and hurt another as a result of frustration and conflict.
 It is perhaps one of the most insidious tactics of emotional manipulation because of it’s intent to disturb a target’s sense of self and agency, safety and wellbeing, sanity and common sense.

 This overarching goal of gaslighting to intentionally disrupt any attempt of victims to have a voice in their relationships, ultimately, to traumatize another into participating in their own abuse and exploitation is what makes it insidious.
 What could be more inhumane?

 Not surprisingly, its methodical use is linked to persons that meet the criteria for narcissistic and antisocial personality disorders (NPD and APD, respectively).
-Key identifying characteristics of APDs and NPDs is that, in varying degrees on the spectrum, they not only feel no remorse for the the emotional and relational trauma they orchestrate, but also derive pleasure from hurting and exploiting others, regarding this as an entitlement and “proof” of their superiority.
+Key identifying characteristics of APDs and NPDs is that, in varying degrees on the spectrum, they not only feel no remorse for the emotional and relational trauma they orchestrate, but also derive pleasure from hurting and exploiting others, regarding this as an entitlement and “proof” of their superiority.

 The effects of gaslighting can be traumatizing, and should be taken seriously.
 Researchers have identified a cluster of PTSD-type symptoms that result from abusive relationships, proposing its inclusion in the next edition of the DSM, some labeling this narcissistic abuse syndrome.

 A pathological use of gaslighting has at least 7 goals in mind, as follows:

 1. To silence a partner into submission by making them feel their wants, needs, dreams, wishes, etc., as irrelevant or invisible.